jaggzh/gif-anim-hotkeys-linux/README.md

 ## Dependencies

+* X11
 	* slop - to get the rectangle screen area with the user's mouse selection
 	* scrot - to grab the frames (of the chosen area)
+	* ffmpeg - to make the final gif
+* Wayland
+	* slurp - to get the rectangle screen area with the user's mouse selection
+	* grim - to grab the frames (of the chosen area)
 	* ffmpeg - to make the final gif

 ## Limitations and Known Issues